Zurina/Learningobjectives/LearningGoals.md

 ## Explain and Reflect:
 - Explain differences between Java and JavaScript.
 You should include both topics related to the fact that Java is a compiled language and JavaScript a scripted language, and general differences in language features.

+    - JavaScript is dynamicly typed, and is a functional scripting/programming language where you can use a function as a parameter.
+JavaScript is “the” scripting language to use in web development, where as Java is mostly used for backends, and IoT.
+Java is statically typed.
+Java needs to be compiled(to machine lang in the Virtual Machine), where as JavaScript is text based and does not need compilation.
+Java has block based scoping, where JS har function based scoping.

     - Java is a compiled language, meaning java code is first compiled to class files containing byte code which is then executed by the JVM.
     Javascript is a scripting language and javascript code is executed directly in the browser.
     - Java is a statically typed language, which means the programmer has to specify the type of variables, because the type of the variable is known at compile time.